nextgis/nextgisweb_qgis/README.md

 Requirements:

-* Python virtualenv with nextgisweb installed
+* Python 2.7 virtualenv with nextgisweb installed (Python 3 is not supported in this version)
-* QGIS 2.8 or higher
+* QGIS 2.x (2.8 or higher, but not QGIS 3.x which is Python 3 only)

 ```
 $ cd /path/to/ngw